microsoft/code-with-engineering-playbook/Engineering/DevOps-Logging.md

 ## General Approach

 Logging should be taken care since the beginning of the software development.
-We should avoid a scenario where production has issues but our application does not provide any information to help us identity the problem.
+We should avoid a scenario where production has issues but our application does not provide enough information to help us identity the problem.

-A good exercise during the software development is to ask ourselves what can go wrong in this operation/action and add log information which enables a DevOps team to identity and solve it without having to call software engineers.
+A good exercise during software development is to ask ourselves what can go wrong in this operation/action?
+Once problem areas have been identified add log information that enables a DevOps team to identity and solve it without having to call you (or software engineers responsible for the code).
 A few guidelines:

-- When interacting with an external system we should know when calls failed.
-On a more detailed level we might want to log all calls made to the external system.
+- When interacting with an external system we should know when a call fails.
+On a more detailed level we might want to log all calls made to external system.
 Doing so allows us to answer questions as *"Are you calling our system?
 When?
 What were the inputs and outputs?"*.

-- Be able to identity which settings our application is using.
-For instance, `using API located at http://xyz` or `connecting to database located at xyz`.
-This information helps identity why reading from the database is failing.
+- Be able to identity which configuration settings our application is running.
+For instance, `using API located at http://xyz` or `setting min io threads to 5`.
+This information helps identity why reading files asynchronously is taking longer than expected.

 - Log when important events occurred, i.e. when an order is created.
 Not finding logs for "order created" in the last 30 minutes might indicate a problem.